Cycling74/rnbo.unity.audioplugin/README.md

 # RNBO Unity Audio Plugin

-*This is experimental software—use at your own risk, and know that anything in this repository could change in the future.*
+*This is experimental software—use at your own risk, and know that anything in this repository could change in the future.
+See [Known Issues](#known-issues) below.*

 Here we implement a Native Audio Plugin for Unity as well as a helper object that facilitates working with that plugin.